 Melanin pigment is produced in the melanosome, an organelle located in the cytoplasm of the melanocytes.
 Melanosomes in human skin undergo four stages of development while inside the melanocyte.
 In stage I, premelansomes are characterized by their spherical structure and amorphous matrix.
 During stage II, they become more oval shaped with no apparent melanin.
 In stage III, following tyrosinase activity, melanin production starts and the melanization continues to stage IV, at which point the organelle contains high concentrations of melanin.
 The melanosomes are then transferred along microtubules to the dendritic structures of melanocytes and transferred to the keratinocytes.

 The process of melanin production in the melanosomes is conducted via a pathway that begins with the hydroxylation of tyrosine to 3,4-dihydroxyphenylalanine (DOPA) using the enzyme tyrosinase, which subsequently oxidizes DOPA to dopaquinone, leading to the formation of melanin4 (Fig. 13-1).
 Two types of melanin are produced: eumelanin and pheomelanin.
-The relative amounts of these two types determine hair color and skin tone. ...
+The relative amounts of these two types determine hair color ...